top of page

 JONNY YARKER PhD (Chair)

-Jonny Yarker has been a Berger Prize assessor for the last six years and in 2024 takes over as chair of the assessors, following the retirement of Robin Simon.
+Jonny Yarker has been a Berger Prize assessor for the last six years and in 2024 he took over as chair of the assessors, following the retirement of Robin Simon.
 Jonny’s gallery, Lowell Libson & Jonny Yarker Ltd., has an international reputation as specialist dealers in British art.
 In addition, Jonny is active as a scholar publishing extensively on eighteenth-century British art and the Grand Tour.
 Jonny holds a number of trusteeships and sits on the Acceptance in Lieu Panel.

 ANGELICA DANEO